 South Carolina vs. Furman, NCAA First Round (11/15/13)

-Smith has been instrumental in developing South Carolina into the top defensive unite in the SEC and as one of the top units in the nation.
+Smith has been instrumental in developing South Carolina into the top defensive unit in the SEC and as one of the top units in the nation.
 In working with the backs, Smith has turned the program into a unit that has been ranked in the top two in the SEC every season since 2007.
 The squad led the conference in every major defensive category in 2009, including goals allowed, shots allowed, goals against average and shutouts.
 That was followed with a 2010 season where the defense squad had a streak of 11 consecutive games in limiting opponents to four shots on goal or less, and finished the regular season as the SEC's leader in every major defensive category including goals against average, shutouts, shots allowed and points allowed.
 The Gamecock defensive unit was once again the top in the league in 2011 with a goals against average that was 0.2 points lower than the next team, held seven of 11 SEC opponents to four shots on goal or less and posted nine shutouts in addition to leading the conference in nearly every defensive category including goals allowed and points allowed.
+His 2013 group demonstrated similar feats, leading the SEC in goals against average, goals allowed, points allowed and shots on goal allowed.
+During the regular season, only one SEC opponent recorded more than four shots on goal in a game, a feat that only three opponents all season could produce.

 He has developed the top defensive players in South Carolina history, most notably Blakely Mattern who ended her career as a two-time All-American (2007 Freshman All-American, 2009 First Team All-American).
 Under Smith's guidance, Mattern became a four-time All-SEC player, the 2007 SEC Defensive Player of the Year and a 2009 consensus first team All-American.
-He has also developed 2007 Freshman All-American and 2010 Top Drawer Soccer All-American Brittiny Rhoades, all-region selections Melinda Carter, Courtney Cobbs and Ellen Fahey and All-SEC selections Sarah Lentz and Alison Jarrow.
+He has also developed 2007 Freshman All-American and 2010 Top Drawer Soccer All-American Brittiny Rhoades, all-region selections Melinda Carter, Courtney Cobbs, Ellen Fahey and Taylor Leach and All-SEC selections Sarah Lentz and Alison Jarrow.

 A top recruiter and evaluator of talent, Smith earned his first collegiate coaching award in the Fall of 2003 when he was selected as one of the AFLAC Assistant Coaches of the Year.